miku/typeout/README.md

 Transcribe audio or video to text using ASR (Automatic Speech Recognition).

-Two self-contained scripts — pick the one that fits your hardware:
+Two self-contained scripts, pick the one that fits your hardware:

 | Script | Backend | Hardware |
 |---|---|---|
 | `avtotext.py` | OpenAI Whisper, Cohere Transcribe | CPU |
 | `avtotext-gpu.py` | NVIDIA NeMo ASR, Cohere Transcribe | NVIDIA GPU |

-Input can be a local file (any format ffmpeg supports — mp3, wav, flac, mp4, mkv, webm, ...), a URL, or a YouTube video ID.
+Input can be a local file (any format ffmpeg supports: mp3, wav, flac, mp4, mkv, webm, ...), a URL, or a YouTube video ID.

 ## Features